grafana/agent/docs/sources/flow/concepts/component_controller.md

 acyclic graph][DAG] (DAG), which informs the component controller which references are valid and in what order components must be evaluated.

-For a config file to be valid, components must not reference themselves or contain a cyclic reference:
+For a configuration file to be valid, components must not reference themselves or contain a cyclic reference:

 ```river